-Poliwood comes from a proprietary formulation of 60% reclaimed wood fibers, 30% recycled HDPE plastics such as detergent bottles and milk cartons and 10% additives to assist with its UV, scratch resistance, fire resistance and other elements.
-Each board is further protected by a 360-degree Supershield wrap.
-This ultra-durable composition combined with natural wood colours and grain yields a composite deck that boasts both beauty and strength.
+Poliwood is manufactured from a proprietary formulation of 60% reclaimed wood fibres, 30% recycled HDPE plastics such as detergent bottles and milk cartons and 10% additives to assist with its UV resistance, scratch resistance, fire resistance and other elements.
+Each board is further protected by a Supershield 360-degree encapsulation.
+This durable composition combined with natural wood colours and grain yields a composite decking board that boasts both beauty and strength..

 What is HDPE?

-Poliwood decking is designed to withstand the daily wear and tear of outdoor living, but we do recommended cleaning your deck at least twice a year to remove pollen, organic debris, dirt or stains.
-A broom or sweeper works better than a hose and is a much environmentally friendly cleaning method.
+Poliwood Decking is designed to withstand the daily wear and tear of outdoor living.
+We do recommend cleaning your deck at least twice a year to remove pollen, organic debris, dirt or stains.
+A broom works better than a hose and is a more environmentally friendly cleaning method.
 If you find accumulated dirt or grime, use soap and water and a soft scrub brush and simply rinse off with water.
-More detailed information can be found on our Care & Maintenance page at www.poliwood.com.au
+More detailed information can be found on our Care and Maintenance page at www.poliwood.com.au

 How do I build a deck?

 Every deck will have its own unique requirements.
 In order to make your project a success, please follow the official Poliwood Decking installation guide which can be found on our website.

 It is recommended that only professionals use a pressure washer with wide fan tips at low pressures.
 If done improperly, extreme concentrated high pressure will damage any composite deck material.
 Exercise caution and check with a professional as improper use could lead to damage or loss of your warranty coverage.

 Will heat from grills or fire pits harm Poliwood Decking?